-Canon SL2 versus Fujifilm X-T2
+Canon SL2 vs Fujifilm X-T2

 The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Fujifilm X-T2 are two digital cameras that were announced, respectively, in June 2017 and July 2016.
 The SL2 is a DSLR, while the X-T2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is notably larger (8 percent) than the Canon SL2.
 Moreover, the X-T2 is markedly heavier (12 percent) than the SL2.
 It is noteworthy in this context that the X-T2 is splash and dust-proof, while the SL2 does not feature any corresponding weather-sealing.